-Lee Daniels was born December 24, 1959 in Philadelphia, Pennsylvania.
-He is known for producing films that tackle such thorny issues as race, image, family violence, and sex.
-Along the way he's shown that these stories can succeed at the box office.
-His critically acclaimed 2002 hit, Monster's Ball, was not only an Oscar winner, but turned a $2.5 million production into a $31 million success.
+Film producer and director Lee Daniels was born on December 24, 1959, in Philadelphia, Pennsylvania.
+He is known for producing films that tackle such thorny issues as race, image, family violence and sex.
+His critically acclaimed 2002 hit, Monster's Ball, was not only an Oscar winner but turned a $2.5 million production into a $31 million success.

-Daniels was born far away from the glitz and glamour of Hollywood.
-The oldest of five children born to Clara and William Daniels, Lee Daniels grew up in West Philadelphia.
-His dad, a cop who had once worked as a bodyguard for Muhammad Ali and was killed in a robbery when his oldest boy was just 12, could be hard on his children, especially Daniels, whose early signs of his homosexuality didn't exactly sit well with him.
+Lee Daniels was born far away from the glitz and glamour of Hollywood.
+The oldest of five children born to Clara and William Daniels, Lee grew up in West Philadelphia.
+His father was a cop who once worked as a bodyguard for Muhammad Ali and was killed in a robbery when Lee's older brother was 12-years-old.
+William Daniels was at times hard on his children, especially Lee, who displayed early signs of homosexuality that didn't sit well with him.

-But beyond the physical abuse William Daniels sometimes brought to the household, there was another side to him, one that centered on a deep appreciation for books and poetry.
-He had a passion for reading, and wrote his own short stories and poetry.
-"Anything artistic I got, I got from him," Daniels has said.
+Beyond the physical abuse, William Daniels had a side to him centered on a deep appreciation for books and poetry.
+He had a passion for reading and wrote his own short stories and poems.
+"Anything artistic I got, I got from him," Lee has said.

-Despite the obvious strain William Daniels placed on his relationship with his children, Lee Daniels says he clearly loved his dad, and his shocking death was difficult to overcome, much less understand.
+Despite the strain William Daniels placed on his relationship with his children, Lee Daniels said he loved his dad, and his shocking death was difficult to overcome, much less understand.

 Career in Healthcare

-He packed up his things again and, with just $7 in his pocket a lot of ambition, moved to Los Angeles to make it as a writer.
+Daniels packed up his things again and, with just $7 in his pocket and a lot of ambition, he moved to Los Angeles to make it as a writer.
 He didn't have much luck finding work in Hollywood, however.
 Instead, to make ends meet, Daniels took a job as a receptionist at a nursing agency.
-Within a short time, Daniels was part of management, then started his own nursing agency out of his home.
+Within a short time, Daniels was part of management and started a nursing agency out of his home.

-It wasn't what Daniels had moved out to Hollywood to do, but soon his five-person nursing staff had grown to 500 and he was heading up a company worth several million dollars.
+It wasn't what Daniels moved to Hollywood to do, but soon his five-person nursing staff grew to 500, and he was heading up a company worth several millions of dollars.
 As it would be with his later film work, there was a bit of a pioneering spirit behind Daniels' healthcare career.
 In addition to working with the American Heart & Lung Associations and the American Sickle Cell Anemia Association, his company became the first of its kind in the country to land a contract with the AIDS Project Los Angeles.

 Making it in Hollywood

 But Daniels hadn't completely abandoned his dream of working in Hollywood.
 By chance, a client of his was also a producer who had worked with Prince.
-The two got to talking one Saturday morning and, when Daniels told him what his real career ambitions were, the producer told him he could help him find a job.
+The two started one Saturday morning, and Daniels told him he wanted to work in film.
+The producer told him he could help him find a job.

-In 1984, Daniels, frustrated by the lack of meaty roles available to proven African-American actors, yet again showed his ambition and drive by striking out on his own.
+In 1984, Daniels, frustrated by the lack of meaty roles available to proven African-American actors, showed his ambition by trying to go it alone.
 He formed Lee Daniels Entertainment, a New York City-based management company whose clients would eventually include some of the biggest names in Hollywood, from Cuba Gooding, Jr. and Hilary Swank to Morgan Freeman and Marianne Jean-Baptiste.

 Daniels' foray into movie-making with the creation of Monster's Ball came about after several conversations with Sean Penn about the film.
-The story, which is centered on a complicated bi-racial romance, had seen more than a few stops and starts as different directors—first Penn, and later Oliver Stone—tried to make a movie out of it.
-Fascinated by the tale, and frustrated at all the obstacles, Daniels took control of the project himself.
-He turned to Swiss-born director Marc Foster to lead the movie, and convinced enough A-list talent—Halle Berry and Bill Bob Thornton, among others—to do the film for little money.
+The story, centered on a complicated bi-racial romance, saw more than a few stops and starts as different directors—first Penn, and later Oliver Stone—tried to make the movie.
+Fascinated by the tale and frustrated at all the obstacles, Daniels took control of the project himself.
+He turned to Swiss-born director Marc Foster to lead the movie and convinced enough A-list talent—Halle Berry and Billy Bob Thornton, among others—to do the film for little money.

-The result was an unabashed success, getting a Best Writing nomination at the 2002 Academy Awards, and making Berry the first African-American woman to win a Best Actress Oscar.
+The result was an unabashed success, earning the best writing nomination at the 2002 Academy Awards and making Berry the first African-American woman to win a Best Actress Oscar.
 In addition, the movie made Daniels the first African-American to solely produce an Academy Award-nominated film.

 Daniels wasted little time basking in the accolades.
-In 2004 he produced his next film, The Woodsman, a haunting tale about the tormented life of a child molester who was released from prison.
+In 2004, he produced his next film, The Woodsman, a haunting tale about the tormented life of a child molester released from prison.
 The film, starring Kevin Bacon, Kyra Sedgwick and Mos Def, earned more acclaim and more awards for Daniels.

 Two years later, audiences got a chance to see the result of Daniels' directorial work, with the release of Shadowboxer.
 Starring Helen Mirren, Cuba Gooding, Jr., Mo'Nique, Stephen Dorff, Vanessa Ferlito, Joseph Gordon-Levitt, and Macy Gray, the film tells the tale of a mother and her stepson who are also assassins.

-Daniels followed-up the crtically acclaimed film with Precious, the 2009 movie based on the novel Push, by Sapphire.
+Daniels followed up the critically acclaimed film with Precious, the 2009 movie based on the novel Push by Sapphire.
 The novel recounts the story of an overweight African-American girl and her attempts to break free from the violence that has shaped her life.
 "Ally Sheedy's mother gave me the book to read," Daniels recalled.
 "It blew me away, it rocked my soul, it stuck me to like hot grits.
 But the author at first wouldn't give me the rights to the book.
 I kept stalking her, and she finally gave me the book."

 The film, which co-stars Mariah Carey and Mo'Nique, was hardly a cookie-cutter operation.
 Because of the physical proportions demanded of the lead character, Daniels and his team had to look beyond Hollywood and most conventional casting methods to find a 350-pound African-American woman to play Claireece Precious Jones.
 They eventually found their woman in Gabourey Sidibe, a New York City resident who had no prior acting experience.

 Daniels doesn't see it that way.
-"Black women are dying because everyone wants to pretend to have a certain image," he told reporters shortly after the movie's release in the fall of 2009.
-"Most of the AIDS patients in this country are black women.
-For me to portray and not tell my truth and bring it to the screen would be an injustice to me as a man—forget about a black man, but as a man.
-I would be lying and black women are dying."
+"Black women are dying because everyone wants to pretend to have a certain image," he told reporters shortly after the movie's release in 2009.
+"Most of the AIDS patients in this country are Black women.
+For me to portray and not tell my truth and bring it to the screen would be an injustice to me as a man—forget about a Black man, but, as a man.
+I would be lying, and Black women are dying."

-All of which points to how Daniels has been careful to leverage his celebrity and power for causes he believes in.
-In 2004, for example, he teamed up with former President Clinton on a series of public service productions to encourage young African-Americans to vote.
+In 2004, Daniels teamed up with former President Clinton on a series of public service productions to encourage young African-Americans to vote.

-Daniels has continued to make engaging and challenging films.
-In 2012, he directed The Paperboy with Zac Efron and Nicole Kidman.
+In 2012, Daniels directed The Paperboy with Zac Efron and Nicole Kidman.
 The movie gained some notoriety for a risque scene featuring its two lead actors.
-Daniels then created a truly American epic with The Butler (2013), which looks a series of presidents through the people who served them.
+Daniels then created The Butler (2013), which looks a series of presidents through the people who served them.
 The star-studded cast includes Forest Whitaker and Oprah Winfrey.
 Made for less than $30 million, The Butler has brought in more than $115 million domestically.
 There is also substantial buzz around the film and its performances about possible Academy Award nominations.

-For his next project, Daniels wanted to tackle the life of rock legend Janis Joplin.
-As he told The Hollywood Reporter, "I had no idea Janis Joplin was so smart—intellectual, even.
+For his next project, Daniels tackled the life of rock legend Janis Joplin.
+He told The Hollywood Reporter, "I had no idea Janis Joplin was so smart—intellectual, even.
 Look, some of the smartest people in the world have been drug addicts."
 Amy Adams stars as the late singer.
-Daniels is confident that Adams has the vocal talent to pull off such a challenging role.
+Daniels was confident that Adams had the vocal talent to pull off such a challenging role.

 While his Janis Joplin project ran into some delays, Daniels found time to create a hit television series.
-He is the co-creator of Empire, a drama that looks the family involved with a successful music company.
+He is the co-creator of Empire, a drama that looks at the family involved in a successful music label.
 Daniels has also written and directed some of the show's episodes.
 In the series, Terrence Howard plays Lucious Lyon, head of the music label and the family.
-He must decide who will take over his business after he learns that he is dying.
-His ex-wife Cookie (Taraji Henson) also wants a share of the business.
+He must decide who will take over his business after learning that he is dying.
+His ex-wife, Cookie (Taraji Henson), also wants a share of the business.
 The series' first 13 episodes aired in early 2015 to stellar ratings.

-A resident of New York City, Daniels lives with his partner, casting director Billy Hopkins, and his twin daughters, Clara and Liam, whom he adopted from his brother in 1996.
+A New Yorker, Daniels lives with his partner, casting director Billy Hopkins, and his twin daughters, Clara and Liam, whom he adopted from his brother in 1996.